Eroica-cpp/uwhpsc/notes/2014/aws.rst

 * You must log in as user ubuntu.

-* Including -X in the ssh command allows X window forwarding, so that if you give a command that opens a new window (e.g. plotting in Python) it will appear on your local screen.
+* Including -Y in the ssh command allows X window forwarding, so that if you give a command that opens a new window (e.g. plotting in Python) it will appear on your local screen.